shopglobal/sumokoin-stuff/mining-howto.md

 So you have now installed the wallet software and it's running.
 You still need to create an actual Sumokoin wallet on the network.
 This wallet will have a unique address to which sumo coins can be send.

  * In the "New Wallet" section click on "Create"
- * You are prompted for a password: chose a secure one.
+ * You are prompted for a password: choose a secure one.
  * Choose you language
  * Write down the mnemonic seed.
  * I know you skipped that last point ;-) WRITE DOWN THE MNEMONIC SEED!